 These commands create an artifact named

-<package_name>_sfpowerscripts_artifact.
-This directory contains the following items
+<package_name>_sfpowerscripts_artifact_<ver>.zip.
+This zip file contains the following items

 A JSON based manifest that contains information about the package